Current Phoenix Weather:

 29 September 2023

-In the realm of wildlife management, knowing your subjects is crucial.
+Knowing your subjects is crucial when it comes to wildlife management.
 Understanding a species from its population to its habitat is the backbone of effective conservation.
-The golden eagle, a majestic and mysterious bird of prey, was one such puzzle in Arizona.
+The golden eagle, a cherished and beautiful bird of prey, was one such puzzle in Arizona.

 Like many iconic wildlife species, Golden eagles in Arizona are linked to laws created to protect them.
 In 1940, Congress passed the Bald Eagle Protection Act to protect declining bald eagle populations from various threats.
 Later, in 1962, the Act was updated to include golden eagles, giving birth to the Bald and Golden Eagle Protection Act, often called the Eagle Act.
 This expanded protection was vital as golden eagles faced challenges, and conserving them became a shared duty.